adoptium/blog.adoptium.net/README.md

 ## Prerequisites

-1. Install gatsby, run `npm install -g gatsby-cli`
-2. Install dependencies, run `npm install` in the root directory of the repository.
+1. Install dependencies, run `npm install` in the root directory of the repository.

 ## Adding Content